IRedFoxI/SkeeveBot/README.md

-	!goto "mumble_nick" - move yourself to someone's channel !info "tribes_nick" "stat" - detailed stats on player !mute 0/1/2 - mute the bots spam messages from 0 (no mute) to 2 (all muted) !admin "command" - admin commands
+	!goto "mumble_nick" - move yourself to someone's channel !info "tribes_nick" "stat" - detailed stats on player !mute 0/1/2 - mute the bots spam messages from 0 (no mute) to 2 (all muted) !result "scores" - report the results of your last PUG !list - shows the latest matches
+	!admin "command" - admin commands

 ### Admin Commands ###